AngC1998/CipherProject/README.md

 "# CipherProject"

-Status: Caesar Cipher and Vignere Cipher (finally) are functionally working.
-Currently working on ASCII substitution cipher now.
+Status: Caesar Cipher, Vignere Cipher, and ASCII substitution cipher (finally) are functionally working.
+Need suggestions on what other ciphers to work on.